Charles-Gormley/IngestRSS/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.
+Contributions are welcome, feel free to see open issues to get started.

 ## 📄 License